bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Breguet range equation.md

 It assumes that the cruise is preformed at a constant $\frac{VL}{Ds}$

 ### Implications
-This tells us what is needed to maxamise the range fuel efficiency
+This tells us what is needed to maxamise the range fuel efficiency of an aircraft:
+- Low $s$, the engines need to be as efficient as possible
+- Maximum $\frac{VL}{D}$, good aerodynamics
+- Maximum $W_f/W_s$, good structural design to minamise dry weight